Changes to data protection rules as a result of GDPR

-The General Data Protection Regulation (GDPR) will come into force in the United Kingdom on 25 May 2018, replacing the Data Protection Act 1998.
+The General Data Protection Regulation (GDPR) came into force in the United Kingdom on 25 May 2018, replacing the Data Protection Act 1998.
 There is also a Data Protection Bill currently being considered by Parliament which proposes further changes to the data protection regime.

-The GDPR will broaden data protection requirements and increase penalties for data breaches.
+The GDPR broadens data protection requirements and increases penalties for data breaches.
 Each organisation that collects and/or processes personal data is under an obligation to ensure that they are compliant with the GDPR.

 You are required by statute to submit to the Commission complete and accurate statutory returns of financial information that are then required to be published.
 This information includes personal data you have collected.
 It will therefore be important for you to carefully consider your responsibilities as a data controller.

-- Personal data will only be permitted to be processed on one of six ‘lawful bases’.
+- Personal data is only permitted to be processed on one of six ‘lawful bases’.
 The most likely basis to apply to those we regulate is that processing is necessary to comply with a legal obligation.

-- There will be an accountability requirement which will require that you be able to demonstrate compliance with your obligations under the GDPR, such as ensuring that personal data is processed lawfully, fairly and in a transparent manner, and that you have in place appropriate technical and organisational measures to comply with the regulations.
+- There is an accountability requirement which requires that you are able to demonstrate compliance with your obligations under the GDPR, such as ensuring that personal data is processed lawfully, fairly and in a transparent manner, and that you have in place appropriate technical and organisational measures to comply with the regulations.

 - A controller may be required to perform a Data Protection Impact Assessment before processing personal data, which involves considering any risks inherent in processing.

-- There will be a mandatory requirement to report any high-risk data breaches to the Information Commissioner’s Office within 72 hours of the breach occurring.
+- There is a mandatory requirement to report any high-risk data breaches to the Information Commissioner’s Office within 72 hours of the breach occurring.

 - obtaining and publishing relevant data from those we regulate